Why can't I find you on DAB?

 Why does the DAB signal dip in and out on my car radio?

-Our Boom Light signal is only currently available in London, Birmingham, Leeds, Newcastle, Bristol, Glasgow, Cardiff, Edinburgh, Liverpool, and Poole.
+Boom Light is currently available only in London, Birmingham, Leeds, Newcastle, Bristol, Glasgow, Cardiff, Edinburgh, Liverpool and Poole.

 Why isn’t Boom in stereo on DAB?